APPLY NOW FOR OUR 2019 EXPEDITION!

 your expedition leader

 Shelley is an easy-going yet passionate leader who loves nature, protecting the environment, adventure, and telling a good story with photos and film making.
 Her mission in life is to connect people to nature and to inspire them to care about it and protect it.
-She is a Fellow of the Royal Canadian Geographical Society and a mentor with the Canadian Federation of University Women ( CFUW) National Mentoring Program.
+She is a Fellow of the Royal Canadian Geographical Society and a mentor with the Canadian Federation of University Women ( CFUW) National Mentoring Program and the winner of the 2018 CFUW National Mentoring Award.
 She is also currently Chair of the Environment Committee for the CFUW - Perth & District and in March 2018 represented CFUW at the United Nations 62nd Commission on the Status of Women.
 Shelley was also a member of the inaugural Homeward Bound Women In Science Leadership Expedition to Antarctica in December 2016.
+She is also a professional public speaker and author.

 Here’s a snapshot of her fascinating life: